St Bartholomew's Church, Rainhill: Parish

 Surrounding the church is a cemetery.
 Buried there are the members of the Stapleton-Bretherton family who owned the surrounding land and Rainhill Hall.
 They include Evelyn, Princess Blücher (1876-1960) and her husband Prince Gebhard Blücher von Wahlstatt (1865-1931), a descendant of General-Field-Marshal Gebhard Leberecht von Blücher (1742–1819) who commanded the Prussian Army at the Battle of Waterloo in 1815.

-Also buried in the church cemetery is Kenneth Dewar (1879–1964) who was a vice-admiral in the Royal Navy and was in the Battle of Jutland.
+Also buried in the church cemetery is Kenneth Dewar (1879–1964) who was a vice-admiral in the Royal Navy.
 He was married to Gertrude Stapleton-Bretherton, Evelyn's sister.

 The church shares a priest with the nearby St Theresa of the Child Jesus Church in Sutton Manor.
 St Bartholomew's has Sunday Mass at 5:15 pm on Saturday and at 9:30 am on Sunday.
-It also has Masses at 9:15 am on Tuesdays and Thursdays.
-Accordingly, St Theresa's Mass times do not conflict, they are at 6:45 pm on Saturday and 11:00 am on Sunday.
-Their weekday Masses are at 8:15 am on Mondays, Wednesdays and Fridays.
+It also has Masses at 10:00 am on Tuesday and Thursday.
+Accordingly, St Theresa's Mass times do not conflict.
+They are on Sundays at 11:00 am and on Mondays, Wednesdays and Fridays at 12 pm.

 The church featured episodes of Channel 4 soap opera Hollyoaks.
 There was a marriage ceremony and a funeral filmed there.